libimobiledevice-NET/libimobiledevice-vs/README.md

 ## Maintenance 🔧

-This project is currently in maintenance mode and may not compile with the latest commit.
-Currently, preference is given to x86 and retargeting to VS19.
-Support for VS17 will be removed.
+This project is currently in maintenance mode and may not compile using the latest commit.

 * Added libimobiledevice-glue library
 * Silenced warnings and altered project settings that prevented compilation
-* Win32 in Debug fully compiles as of commit [0b07001d5884365a1ace331d644e3b0249c5bc2b](https://github.com/waynebonc/libimobiledevice-vs/tree/0b07001d5884365a1ace331d644e3b0249c5bc2b)
+* Win32 and x64 can compile in both Debug and Release configurations
+* Migrated VS17 projects

 ## Getting started